rhizomatics/updates2mqtt/docs/home_assistant.md

 ![Home Assistant updates in Settings](images/ha_update_page.png "Home Assistant Updates")

+## Device Creation

+A Home Assistant device will be created for each Updates2MQTT agent on each server, and Home Assistant will then group all the relevant entities together on this device page.
+Use `device_creation: false` in the `homeassistant` config block if you want to switch off this behaviour, and `area` if you want to provide a `suggested_area` for the device.

 ## MQTT Topics

 There are 3 separate types of MQTT topic used for HomeAssisstant integration: